anjan1920/face_pay/README.md

 # 🚇 FACE_PAY – Face Recognition Based Ticketing System

 **FacePay** is a smart facial recognition ticketing system for public transport.
-Built using Flutter and Python (Flask), this solution allows users to register their face and use it as a digital ticket — eliminating the need for physical cards or QR codes.
+Built using Flutter and Python (Flask), this solution allows users to register their face and use it as a digital ticket, eliminating the need for physical cards or QR codes.
 Admins can monitor real-time station crowd flow via a web-based dashboard.

 ---